djug/pricing-calculator/README.md

 ## project structure
 ### Models
-* `Item` : the items that we are going to calculate the pricing for.
+-`Item` : the items that we are going to calculate the pricing for.
 Each item should have at least a name and a `base_price` fields

-* `PricingOption`: the pricing options/tweaks we could apply to the item price.
+-`PricingOption`: the pricing options/tweaks we could apply to the item price.
 Each pricing option should have at least the following fields:

--`name`: human readable name of the tweak.
-Example: `Weekdays Fixed Price (£6)` -`tweak_class`: the class that represent the tweak we are going to apply.
-Example: DayBasedFixedPrice -`tweak_condition`: what condition will trigger the tweak.
-Example: “weekday” (a tweak that will be applied only during weekdays)
+* `name`: human readable name of the tweak.
+Example: `Weekdays Fixed Price (£6)`
+* `tweak_class`: the class that represent the tweak we are going to apply.
+Example: DayBasedFixedPrice
+* `tweak_condition`: what condition will trigger the tweak.
+Example: `weekday` (a tweak that will be applied only during weekdays)
--`tweak_parameter`: the parameter of the tweak
+* `tweak_parameter`: the parameter of the tweak

 Each item could have multiple pricing option.